 Garmin Connect Badges are a fun way of keeping track of your big health and fitness accomplishments.
 Whether that's completing your first 5K or consistently hitting your step goal over a month, there's likely to be a hexagon-shaped virtual badge waiting for you on Garmin's app.

 If it sounds a lot like Fitbit badges, that's because it works in a similar way.

-If you have a Garmin fitness tracker like the Vivosport, or a sporty watch like the Fenix 5 Plus or the Forerunner 935, and you use Garmin's Connect app (web or smartphone), then you should be able to get in on the badge action.
+If you have a Garmin fitness tracker or sporty watch and you use Garmin's Connect app (web or smartphone), then you should be able to get in on the badge action.

 Essential reading: Buying the best Garmin watch for you

 If you want to know where you can find those Garmin badges, or you're eager to go after the most difficult badges available, we've covered it all below.
 Got any questions?
 Let us know in the comments section.

 If you want to pick up a badge, there's a number of ways you can do that.
 For starters, you don't have to be super sporty if that's something you're worried about.
 Garmin currently offers badges for running, cycling, steps, activity, health and simply using certain Garmin Connect features.

 Most of these badges can be earned any time and there are badges that are repeatable too.
 So if you nabbed the marathon one, doing another 26.2 miler should get you some more points (more on that in a moment).
 Garmin has also introduced badges that can only be earned at a limited time, like logging an activity on New Year's Eve.